briansmith337/zulip/templates/zerver/help/getting-your-organization-started-with-axxess.md

   the organization.

-* If you're unsure at all, create an account on the [Zulip community server](https://chat.zulip.org) and see what topics look like there.
+* If you're unsure at all, create an account on the [Axxess Support Server](https://axxessdefend.one) and see what topics look like there.

 Topics are lightweight and do not need to be managed.
 Anyone writing to a